 Primary legislation and regulations

 Delegated legislation includes declarations and determinations that support operation of the Biosecurity Act.
 Some delegated legislation is available on the department’s website, while other instruments are published on the

 These lists and standards were last updated on 30 June 2017.

 Specific lists for Approved Coir Peat Testing Laboratories, and Species of Bark with Alternative Import Conditions, will not exist after 30 June 2017.
 Please refer to the Biosecurity (Prohibited and Conditionally Non-prohibited Goods) Determination 2016 for import conditions relating to coir peat and bark after this time.

 Biosecurity Import Risk Analyses (BIRA) Regulation and Guidelines

 Biosecurity Import Risk Analysis Guidelines 2016 are available on the department’s website.

-How the Australian Government’s import conditions are changing
+Why the Australian Government’s import conditions have changed

 Read more about how